Ferry: Indonesia

+Japan

+Japan used to rely heavily on ferries for passenger and goods transportation among the four main islands of Hokkaido, Honshu, Shikoku and Kyushu.
+However, as highway and railway bridges and undersea tunnels (such as the Seikan Tunnel and Honshū–Shikoku Bridge Project) have been constructed, the ferry transportation has recently become for short-distance sightseeing passengers with or without car, and for long-distance truck drivers hauling goods.

+Malaysia

+The Malaysian state of Penang is home to the oldest ferry service in the country.
+The first regular ferry service operating across the Penang Strait between George Town and Province Wellesley (now Seberang Perai) was launched in 1894 by Quah Beng Kee and his brothers.
+The iconic yellow double-deck roll-on/roll-off (RORO) ferries were introduced in 1957.
+Between 1959 and 2002, a total of 15 vessels were commissioned for the service.

+Currently operated by Penang Port Sdn Bhd, the ferry service has evolved over the decades.
+The RORO ferries were retired in 2021, with speedboats temporarily replacing them.
+In 2023, these speedboats were succeeded by four newly-built catamarans, which now serve only passengers and motorcyclists.
+These catamarans operate between the Raja Tun Uda Ferry Terminal in George Town and the Sultan Abdul Halim Ferry Terminal in Seberang Perai.

 Russian Federation

 Due to the geographical features of Russia, it has a large number of both sea and river ferry crossings.
-First of all, these are car ferries from the continental part of Russia to Sakhalin, Kamchatka and Japan.
-The Ust-Luga - Kaliningrad ferry also runs, until February 2022 ferries also ran from St. Petersburg to different cities of the Baltic Sea.
-Before the construction of the Kerch Bridge, there was a ferry across the Kerch Strait, after the terrorist attack on the Kerch Bridge, the ferry was resumed.
+Car ferries operate from the continental part of Russia to Sakhalin, Kamchatka and Japan.
+The Ust-Luga – Kaliningrad ferry also runs, until February 2022 ferries also ran from St. Petersburg to different cities of the Baltic Sea.
+Before the construction of the Kerch Bridge, there was a ferry across the Kerch Strait, whose service was resumed after the Kerch bridge explosion.

 There are also more than 100 ferry crossings on different rivers in Russia.
 These are usually symmetrical through ferries with two ramps for quick entry and exit of cars.
 For some categories of car owners, these ferries may be free if there is no alternative crossing of the river.

 Europe

+Great Britain

 The busiest seaway in the world, the English Channel, connects Great Britain and mainland Europe, with ships sailing from the UK ports of Dover, Newhaven, Poole, Portsmouth and Plymouth to French ports, such as Calais, Dunkirk, Dieppe, Roscoff, Cherbourg-Octeville, Caen, St Malo and Le Havre.
 The busiest ferry route to France is the Dover to Calais crossing with approximately 9,168,000 passengers using the service in 2018.
 Ferries from Great Britain also sail to Belgium, the Netherlands, Norway, Spain and Ireland.
 Some ferries carry mainly tourist traffic, but most also carry freight, and some are exclusively for the use of freight lorries.
 In Britain, car-carrying ferries are sometimes referred to as RORO (roll-on, roll-off) for the ease by which vehicles can board and leave.